 Donors and partners

-Since its establishment, UN-Habitat in Egypt has been able to build strong partnerships with the various related stakeholders for enhanced impact and sustainability of interventions.
-This partnership varies from ensuring local and community participation during planning and implementation of interventions, to supporting local and central government assess and respond to urban needs and enabling dialogues and platforms that integrate knowledge from various representatives of academia, local community, NGOs, international agencies and the government.
+Since its establishment, UN-Habitat in Egypt has been able to build strong partnerships with the various related stakeholders for an enhanced impact and sustainability of interventions.
+This partnership varies from ensuring local and community participation during the planning and implementation phases, to responding to the current urban needs by enabling dialogues that integrate knowledge from various representatives of academia, local community, NGOs, international agencies, the central and local government, such as:

 Donors